evangstav/redesigned-fishstick/API-SETUP.md

 ## Troubleshooting

-### "Failed to fetch" or CORS errors
+-### "Failed to fetch" or CORS errors

-- Ensure the proxy server is running (`npm start`)
-- Check that the proxy URL in the HTML matches your server port
+- Check that the API endpoint URL in the HTML matches your deployment
 - Verify your API key is correctly entered

 ### API key errors